 Pull back the husk slightly to make sure the kernels are full and fresh.
 Avoid overripe or shriveled ears of corn.
 Also, corn earworms typically hang out at the top so it’s an easy way to check for pest damage.
 They aren’t harmful; just cut out the bad section.

 What should you pay for sweet summer corn?
-Anywhere between 20¢ and 50¢ per corn is typical during the late summer and early fall.
+Anywhere between 20¢ and 50¢ per ear of corn is typical during the late summer and early fall.

 Most methods for cooking & freezing corn call for blanching full ears in hot water, shocking them in ice water, then cooling them before cutting and bagging for the freezer.
 That’s how I grew up doing it.
 It requires a large stockpot full of boiling water and lots of time to wait for the corn to cool.

 I decided I wanted an easier method.
 I considered the merits of blanching and steaming, before settling on this method for Frozen Summer Corn in the August 2012 issue of Sunset magazine.
 It works beautifully.
 I love that you do not need to squeeze full ears of corn into a big stockpot or boil a huge amount of water.
 Another benefit is that you are cutting the corn before it is cooked, making it much faster (you don’t have to wait for it to cool) and easier to handle.

 First of all, shuck the corn by removing the husks and silk.
 I love this part.
 As if using the word “shuck” in a sentence wasn’t enough, there is something deeply satisfying about pulling back those green jackets to reveal the beautiful rows of neat yellow corn kernels underneath.

 Maybe it’s a personal thing, reminding me of summer evenings as a kid, where we would pick and husk dozens of ears at a time.
 Now my kids love this job.
 I set them up on the deck with a bucket for the husks and a plate for the ears.
 A wet paper towel can help remove corn silk.